Aldric-L/Generating-social-networks-utility-maximization/README.md

-#  Social Matrix Simulation
+# SOCIAL NETWORKS AS A UTILITY MAXIMIZATION DECISION
-### SMS Associates Yann Kerzreho & Aldric Labarthe @ ENS Paris-Saclay - 2023-2024
+### SMS Associates Yann Kerzreho & Aldric Labarthe @ ENS Paris-Saclay - 2023-2024 - Social Matrix Simulation

 Our model is a bilateral network of agents where each of them play iteratively to optimize their own utility.
 In this purpose they optimize the weights of their relations within a given scope.
 Each node/agent has its own carateristics.
 The model is provided in two forms: a global optimization problem and a round by round simulation with imperfect information.

+## Paper and reproducibility
+All data used in the paper and all the statistical analysis performed is available in the folder Paper.
+The file PaperMain.R can regerate all tables, where all the other files are R functions for reproducibility.
+The data is available in two compressed folder at this link ([https://1drv.ms/f/s!An5zxDZ6MkIwo4JOOjl38hN-FeKA-A?e=pnTXqT](https://1drv.ms/f/s!An5zxDZ6MkIwo4JOOjl38hN-FeKA-A?e=pnTXqT)) with both the simulations outputs and inputs.
+Beware that paths may not be properly configured as these documents are not meant to be executed but are provided for full transparency.

 ## Usage